sutoiku/puffin/README.md

 For a lower-frequency alternative, please follow [@PuffinDB](https://twitter.com/PuffinDB).

 ## Notes

-PuffinDB is an initiative of STOIC (Sutoiku, Inc.), and not [DuckDB Labs](https://duckdblabs.com/) or the [DuckDB Foundation](https://duckdb.org/foundation/).

-DuckDB and the DuckDB logo are trademarks of the DuckDB Foundation.

 PuffinDB should not be confused with the [Puffin file format](https://iceberg.apache.org/puffin-spec/).

 Ⓒ [Sutoiku, Inc.](https://stoic.com/)